Skip to content

 Why People Choose Pre-Settlement Funding Instead of Waiting

-Pre-settlement funding can also be used strategically when a case is strong but delayed for reasons outside your control—like court schedules, insurance carrier delays, medical lien negotiations, or the need to finish a course of treatment before damages can be accurately documented.
-In these scenarios, funding isn’t “extra money.”
-It’s often a bridge that keeps the case on track.
+The primary reason is straightforward: time is expensive when you are under financial strain.
+When bills pile up, plaintiffs can feel forced to accept a “quick” offer that does not fully reflect their damages simply to stop the bleeding.
+Having financial breathing room can reduce the pressure to settle prematurely and allows your attorney to push for the best outcome without the client urgently demanding resolution for cash flow reasons.
+Pre-settlement funding can also be used strategically when a case is strong but delayed for reasons outside your control — court schedules, insurance carrier delays, medical lien negotiations, or the need to finish a course of treatment before damages can be accurately documented and quantified.
+In these scenarios, funding is not “extra money.”
+It is often a bridge that keeps the case on track and allows the litigation strategy to unfold at the pace the attorney recommends rather than the pace financial desperation dictates.

 How We Help You Access Funding